networkoctopus/Silverletter/README.md

 sudo systemctl restart NetworkManager
 ```

-### Rare failure to resume from suspend

-During early testing of temporary Thunderbolt enablement, the machine failed to return from suspend and required a hard reboot.
-The Thunderbolt control now treats enablement as a one-shot session and fully powers the controller down before sleep; it is not restored after resume.
-This feature remains hardware-specific and experimental, so save work before testing it with new peripherals.

 ## To do

 - Add an option to the Setup app to toggle all power tunings